-New Delhi, India: Dôen’s largest supplier in New Delhi, India has started a foundation to fund 100% of the education of the daughters of their employees.
-Prior to forming the foundation, the owners of the factory identified that due to limited resources for tuition, employees were opting to send their male children to school, while keeping their female children home.
-Our vendor is deeply committed to removing barriers to empowerment - cultural, economic, societal, and political.
-They believe that literacy will help to close the gender gap, and promote self-reliance, independence, and leadership skills for girls and women.
+For example, our largest supplier is in New Delhi, India, and has started a foundation to fund 100% of the education of the daughters of all employees.
+Prior to the foundation, employees were opting to send male children to school while keeping female children at home due to limited resources for tuition.
+However, our partner is deeply committed to removing these barriers and believes that literacy and education will help close the gender gap, promote self-reliance, independence, and leadership skills for women and girls.

 Additionally, we solely work with a program in Peru that connects women in the regions of Lima, Huancayo, and Cerro de Pascua to an export market.
 Facilitated by our partner, this program allows us to create a substantial handknit product offering each season, with each knitwear style personally handwoven by women in these regions.
 Many knitters are unmarried mothers, and the program gives them a chance to work from home and take care of their families while earning a fair wage; the women are also enabled to connect with their community, meeting twice a week in homes or church halls to discuss the progress of the knitting and any pattern issues.
 Once a style is complete, the Jefa de Groupo (Chief Knitter) coordinates with our partner to arrange trims, finishings, and completion of the export paperwork.